getsentry/sentry-java/README.rst

 TODO
 ----
 - Create better documentation
-- Add unit tests
+- Add more unit tests
 - Add more examples
-- Get compression to work on message body, it isn't working now,not sure if it is sentry server or raven-java.
+- Get compression to work on message body, it isn't working now, not sure if it is sentry server or raven-java.
 Might be incompatible versions of zlib Java->python.

 History
 -------
+- 0.3
+    - Added Maven support
+    - Merged with log4sentry project by Kevin Wetzels
+    - Added Proxy support
+    - Added full stack trace to logs

+- 0.2
-0.2 - code refactor and cleanup
+    - code refactor and cleanup

+- 0.1
-0.1 - initial version
+    - initial version

 Contributors
 ------------